yueMaHello/CompareAccessibility/README.md

 # Compare Accessibility
 This is a Nodejs web application using Arcgis Javascript API.
 It can display two sets of data side by side at the same time.
-The user can also see a subtraction result of the selected two sets of data.
+The user can also see a subtraction result of the two sets of data.
 ## Set Up
 #### From Github:
 1. If you haven't set up Nodejs on your computer, you need to download it and add it into PATH.